 Despite common belief, this does not indicate that Travis Strikes Again is a sneak sequel to Killer7.
 As it once again contradicts the worldbuilding of Killer7, and Christopher Mills is shown as being alive in 2017.
 While the death of Curtis Blackburn seems to have happened relatively recently.

 This intro is actually a direct sequel to the Killer is Dead short story, which starred Dan Smith, Curtis Blackburn, Christopher Mills and Shigeki Birkin aka Badman (The other character in the intro.)

-Even though the original Killer is Dead short story was meant to take place in the 70s, I am quite sure (though I may be mistaken) that no dates were ever mentioned within the story itself; making it easy for it to be retrofitted as a prequel for TSA.
+Even though the original Killer is Dead short story was meant to take place in the 70s, I am quite sure (though I may be mistaken) that no dates were ever mentioned within the text itself; making it easy for it to be retrofitted as a prequel for TSA.